 Viber (with Viber Out)

 Viber is a messaging and VoIP app that offers free calls and messages between Viber users over the internet.
-For calling external phone numbers, Viber provides Viber Out, a VoIP service to call any landline or mobile worldwide.
+For calling external phone numbers, Viber provides Viber Out, a prepaid calling service for landline and mobile numbers worldwide.

 Viber Out home page